 If you’ve experienced a traumatic brain injury while playing football, CNS may be able to assist you with a diagnosis.
 Whether you played professionally, at the collegiate level, or as a high school or club amateur, please contact us for more information.

 Dr. Benson shared his experience in applying advanced neuroimaging to former football players before a specially convened U.S. House of Representatives’ committee exploring legal issues related to football head injuries.

 Human Growth Hormone Replacement Therapy Study

 Currently, CNS is studying the efficacy of using Human Growth Hormone to treat traumatic brain injuries in former NFL players.
 Growing awareness of concussions and repetitive head injuries have led researchers to explore ways to reverse the impact of traumatic brain injuries (TBIs).
 Among these treatments is human growth hormone replacement therapy (HGHRT).

 CNS has embarked on its own research into HGHRT with retired professional football players.
-To date, we have studied 15 former players, 14 of whom showed growth hormone deficiency with some showing additional hormone-related abnormalities (e.g. low testosterone, thyroid, and cortisol).
-Eleven of the 14 have been put on growth hormone replacement treatment with a marked reduction in symptoms and a significant enhancement in quality of life.
+In the earlier pilot study, CNS provided 15 former athletes with endocrine testing that showed 14 of them with growth hormone deficiency.
+Eleven of those 14 showed a marked reduction in symptoms and improved quality of life after hormone replacement protocols were applied.
 These early, promising observations add to the hypothesis that former football players with symptoms commonly associated with repetitive head injuries—insomnia, impaired memory, suicidal ideation, fatigue, anxiety, and others—can have a dramatically improved quality of life with HGHRT.